01-edu/public/subjects/connect/README.md

 You will only have control over "machine2".
 This computer have Internet access through the "box".

+Machine Credentials: Use 'root' as the login and a single space (' ') as the password.

+Configure the network of the connect_box to use the NAT network, following the diagram provided above.

 Start the 3 VM and test on machine2 the connectivity quality with this command :

 ```